 Code Provision A.6.7: Independent non-executive directors and non-executive directors should attend general meeting

-Mr. Chai Woon Chew and Mr. Han Zhi Jun, being independent non-executive directors, were not able to attend the annual general meeting of the Company held on 4 June 2020 due to other business engagements.
+Two Independent Non-executive Directors, Mr. Chai Woon Chew and Ms. Ye Yi Fan were not able to attend the annual general meeting of the Company held on 4 June 2021 in person due to other business engagements.